 If you don’t know rubrics, though, this section here is a short crash-course for you.
 I’ll be helpful for understanding the templates we’ve put together for you.

-Generally speaking (and specifically speaking in terms of our yearbook rubric templates), a rubric consists of four core areas: Scale, criterion, and performance level descriptions.
+Generally speaking (and specifically speaking in terms of our yearbook rubric templates), a rubric consists of three core areas: Scale, criterion, and performance level descriptions.
 Let’s break each of them down.

 The scale represents the total number of points available in each category as well as the aggregated total (the final grade).
 Instead of just applying numerical values to each level of performance, pair each possible point on the scale with a narrative equivalent.
 For example, if the maximum number of points that can be earned in a given criterion is 4, then 4 = Exceeds Expectations.
 Conversely, in the same scenario, a 1 would be equivalent to “Does Not Meet Expectations.”
 You can play around with the actual wording in the scale you choose.